yangkev/IRSearch/README.md

 This information is available in the IRS990 data.
 It would be helpful to see, for example, if a foundation only gives out 1 big gift, or if they give out dozens of small gifts.

-#### Genres/Category specific giving ####
-For example, if you are the Bentley Historical Library, you want to find foundations that give to historical archives, collections, libraries etc (similar organizations) so that perhaps you (the Bentley Historical Library), can nab a share.

-#### Network Graphs of UMich People ####
-With the DART name-match API, use it to create Network Graphs/visualizations of connections between matched `KeyPeople`.

-#### Download Bare-minimum Information to create DART Records ####
-Add functionaility to download information about an organization so that a DART record can be created for it.
-Also download the `KeyPeople` for relationship mapping in DART.

 ## Issues ##
 1. Clicking the title to go back to home page results in "Angular Flash".
 This can be fixed easily with [ng-bind](http://stackoverflow.com/questions/28514241/angularjs-how-to-prevent-code-flash-in-page-while-loading)